Michael137/microrev/INSTALL.md

 From the project's top-level directory run:
 `make full`

+Note:
-Note: this will remove the `build` and `install` directories and rebuild the whole project
+- this will remove the `build` and `install` directories and rebuild the whole project
+- the `install` directory can be changed by adding a `config.inc` file which will automatically be included by the master [Makefile](Makefile)
+- by default the customizable build parameters are set in [config.inc.defaults](config.inc.defaults); the parameters should be overriden in an optional `config.inc` file

 ## Partial build
 From the `build` directory run: